Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 Prevalence of GAD

-Generalised anxiety disorder is a common condition, affecting an estimated 5% of the population at some point in their lives.
+Generalized anxiety disorder is a common condition, affecting an estimated 5% of the population at some point in their lives.
 Women are twice as likely to be affected as men.
 While the onset typically occurs in mid-adulthood, it can also manifest in childhood or in older age.

 Diagnosing Generalized Anxiety Disorder

-Diagnosing generalised anxiety disorder can be challenging.
+Diagnosing generalized anxiety disorder can be challenging.
 Its symptoms may overlap with those of other mental health conditions like phobias, panic disorder, or obsessive-compulsive disorder.
 Additionally, many affected individuals may experience symptoms more aligned with depression.

-As a result, reaching a diagnosis of generalised anxiety disorder can be time-consuming, especially if individuals initially seek help due to physical symptoms, perhaps even in an emergency room setting.
+As a result, reaching a diagnosis of generalized anxiety disorder can be time-consuming, especially if individuals initially seek help due to physical symptoms, perhaps even in an emergency room setting.
 However, through initial conversations and the necessary diagnostics, professionals can ultimately arrive at the correct diagnosis.

-Diagnostic Mesures for General Anxiety Disorder
+Diagnostic Measures for Generalized Anxiety Disorder

 The process of diagnosing an anxiety disorder begins with a thorough evaluation of the patient’s medical history, known as an anamnesis.
 The anamnesis gathers crucial information about the onset, nature, and severity of the anxiety symptoms.
 However, before a definitive diagnosis of an anxiety disorder can be made, the psychiatrist must rule out any underlying physical causes.
 These could include conditions affecting the lungs, cardiovascular system, or central nervous system.
 Additionally, the presence of other concurrent mental health problems must be assessed.